Fat-Frumos/giftstore/README.md

         • “errorCode”: 40401
         • }

-   where *errorCode” is your custom code (it can be based on http status and requested resource - certificate or tag)
+   where *errorCode is your custom code (it can be based on http status and requested resource - certificate or tag)
 8. Abstraction should be used everywhere to avoid code duplication.
 9. Several configurations should be implemented.